 Check with your 3PL provider about their flexibility in kitting and assembling your products.
 What if your kitted items are insanely popular and you sell through them but still have the component items in stock?
-Make sure your fulfillment warehouse can do another run of kitting for you or create kits during pick and pack.
+Make sure your fulfillment warehouse has the kitting experience to handle a huge increase in demand.

 If your kits don’t sell well, make sure your fulfillment center can break your kits back down into the individual items.
 They’ll need to change the SKUs to reflect this as well.
 Flexible SKUs help you move your inventory and save you money.

 There is always the risk when you get into kitting.
 But your knowledge of your products and your customers’ order patterns can help you use kitting to increase your sales and cut your fulfillment and shipping costs.